Updated: July, 2021

 - Or I may just ask them about their "social skills”

 - What to do if students rate a weakness as a perceived strength?

-- You will find your students are usually pretty honest about themselves.
-It is often amazing how they are willing to talk about the fact they have strengths and weaknesses when it’s presented this way.
+- You will probably find that most clients or students are honest about themselves.
+It is often amazing how they are willing to talk about their learning strengths, differences, and challenges when it’s presented this way.
 When they have strengths in language and learning facts, we can then explain how these abilities will help them learn more information in the areas where learning is not as easy or natural to them.